 If the motor spin direction is wrong, you can easily change it by using one of the following methods.

-By swapping ANY 2 out of 3 motor wires to the ESC, you can easily reverse the rotation direction of the motor.
-Doesn’t matter which two, the result would be the same.
+By simply swapping ANY 2 of the 3 wires between the motor and ESC, you can reverse the rotation of the motor.
+It doesn’t matter which two wires, the result would be the same.

 Reverse motor direction in BLHeliSuite software

-If you don’t like soldering, you can also easily change motor direction in the BLHeliSuite program (if you are using BLHeli_S or BLHeli_32 ESC’s).
-This program is the configurator for your ESC that allows you to change many different settings, including motor spin direction.
+If you don’t like soldering, you can also easily change motor direction in BLHeliSuite – a software program for configuring BLHeli_S ESC.
+If you are using BLHeli_32 ESC’s, the program is called BLHeliSuite_32.

 - Download the latest BLHeliSuite from here